jasonhemann/21FA-CS4400/syllabus.md

 problems explore interesting topics we will not have get to in class, but we would be remiss in skipping them entirely.

+Homeworks sets will almost always contain some brainteaster questions.
+These are merely optional for those who want something extra to play with.
+Often these extra problems show something interesting that we haven't had the time to talk about in class.
+Usually there'll be some dessert problems as well.
+These are also optional, and vary from suuuper tricky to things we haven't yet solved to our satisfaction.

 ### Exams

 You will have two long-form in-class exams.
 We calibrate our exams to